erikdonohoo/comforter/README.md

 Make sure you follow the log as it installs and use the `tail` command it gives you.
 If you encounter any errors with missing packages, just install them via `brew`.

+Make sure you are using composer > 2.0

 You will need `docker` and `docker-compose` installed.
 To setup:

 ```bash